Professor Robert A. Harris

 MAJA JAGODIC GROUP

 Epigenetic origins and mechanisms in neuroinflammation

-Our vision is to understand how epigenome integrates instructions from genetic and lifestyle factors and renders pathogenic immune cells ‘aggressive’ and target brain cells ‘vulnerable’ in persons affected by Multiple Sclerosis.
+We strive to understand how the epigenome integrates instructions from genetic and lifestyle factors and make immune cells ‘aggressive’ and target brain cells ‘vulnerable’ in persons affected by MS, by addressing the following questions:

 Stockholm County Council (ALF Project)